sampohaavisto/aws-sdk-php/UPGRADING.md

 ));
 ```

-If you are using a config file with `Aws\Common\Aws`, then you can modify your file like the following.
+If you are using a config file with `Aws3\Common\Aws`, then you can modify your file like the following.

 ```json
 {